 - How often do you say “Yes,” when you’d like to say, “No?”

-- Write want you want to happen.
+- Write what you want to happen.

 - List your personal bill of rights.
 What prevents you from asserting them?